alphastar-avi/CouncilX/README.md

 # CouncilX

-A simple, professional website for CouncilX, a security council for your architecture.
+A simple, professional website for CouncilX, a security council for your architecture..